The Book Worm

-This is quite often how you will find my daughter… Head stuck in a book, sometimes in this awkward looking pose – or curled up cat like by the fire, reading for hours.
+This is quite often how you will find my daughter… Head stuck in a book, sometimes in this awkward position – or curled up cat like by the fire, reading for hours.

 She learned to read properly when we first moved to Denmark, and it didn’t take long before she was devouring book after book.
 Now, here in Munich she surprises librarians and class parents alike with her reading level, and the books she chooses - but, (and as I often have to point out) she does have an advantage over classmates as a native English speaker, and those children still mastering the language will catch up soon enough…